 Here's another over-long blog post.
 It's a chapter from my dissertation, on homeless men during the Great Depression.
-I'm not sure it's one of the better chapters, but since homelessness is becoming such a scourge of America now—or rather, has been a scourge for at least forty years—I thought I'd put it here anyway in case someone might be interested in the history.
+I'm not sure it's one of the better chapters, but since homelessness is becoming such a scourge now—or rather, has been a scourge for at least forty years—I thought I'd put it here anyway in case someone might be interested in the history.
 My purpose was to humanize these people who were, and are, frequently seen as subhuman.

 “Shelter Men”: Life in Chicago's Public Shelters during the Great Depression